 - The room will be cold.
 Warm blankets will be provided. - Your care team will help you relax as members talk you through each step of the anesthesia process.
-Your anesthesiologist will continuously monitor your heart rate, blood pressure, breathing and blood oxygen during your procedure, which will last 11/2 to 31/2 hours.
+Your anesthesiologist will continuously monitor your heart rate, blood pressure, breathing and blood oxygen during your procedure, which will last about 90 minutes.